SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

 ##Summary

-We have established a connection between the ECC on-premise system and your SAP Cloud Platform account.
+We have established a connection between the ECC on-premise system and your SAP BTP account.